paperswithcode/releasing-research-code/README.md

 |      Approx SFL+   |  21.50 |  14.20 | 0.72| **0.68**| 0.84| 0.80|
 |      Exact SFL+    |  **21.98** |  **13.55** | **0.73**| 0.66| **0.85**| **0.81**|

->📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
-If your main result is a figure, include that figure and link to the command or notebook to reproduce it.
->
-## Applying Selective Focusing Learing to Your Own Dataset or Any Class-cGAN Network
+## Applying Selective Focusing Learing to Your Own Dataset or Any cGAN variant architectures

-Selective Focusing Learing can be applied to any class labelled PyTorch dataset using the `SFL` function.
-When classes are provided, Selective Focusing Learing will be applied separately for each class.
+Selective Focusing Learing can be applied to any class labeled PyTorch dataset using the `SFL` and `SFL_plus` functions which are a few lines of code.

-The main hyperparameter for Selective Focusing Learing is the `retention_ratio`, a value from 0 to 100 which indicates the percentage of distribution matching that should be selected from the conditional matching.

 ```python